MileHacker Logo

 Caves, Hills & Parks

 • Reed Flute Cave (芦笛岩): A splendid limestone cave with dazzling formations.
-Located northwest of Guilin city center.
-Entrance fee applies.
+Located to the northwest of Guilin city center.
+You have to pay to get in.

 • Tips: Can be slippery; wear non-slip shoes.
 Allow time for the light show.

-• Fubo Hill (伏波山): Overlooks the Li River, offers panoramic views, and has a cave with historic carvings.
-An admission fee applies.
+• Fubo Hill (伏波山): Overlooks the Li River, offers panoramic views, and has a cave with ancient carvings.
+Entrance fee applies.

 • Solitary Beauty Peak & Jingjiang Princes' City: A peak with superb city views within a walled Ming Dynasty royal residence.
 Combined entrance fee applies.